Corporate Training Video Production - e-Learning Design - Interactive Multimedia - IT Software Training

 It is totally independent of the actual, live computer system, so avoids any problem with access, security or input of spurious data.

-It is usually much less expensive than developing a training mode within the actual computer software or IT system.
+A computer software training video or interactive CBT is usually much less expensive than developing a training mode within the actual computer software or IT system.

 A variety of media-rich elements can be built in to provide explanation, to guide the user through the software and enhance the learning experience.
+This can be a fictional but realistic scenario, on which a series of interactive exercises are based.

 The users' experience can be paced, so they do not skip over important points.
 They can also be guided so they never get lost in the system.